vizydrop/vizydrop-python-sdk/README.rst

 Usage
 =====

-Application samples can be found in our `app-samples repository on GitHub <https://github.com/vizydrop/apps-samples>`.
+Application samples can be found in the `examples <https://github.com/vizydrop/vizydrop-python-sdk/tree/master/examples>` folder within the repository.

 For detailed documentation on integrating with Vizydrop, regardless of if you're using the official SDK, please visit our `developer documentation on GitBook <https://www.gitbook.com/book/vizydrop/developers/details>`